-- a malfunction or a major breakdown in SCOR's IT systems, outages, disruptions due to viruses, attacks by hackers and thefts or data breaches.
+- a malfunction or a major breakdown in SCOR's IT systems, outages, disruptions due to viruses, attacks by hackers, thefts or data breaches and erroneous data processing.
 This can occur within SCOR's own environment or to a third-party providing services or data to SCOR Group; - interruption of any of SCOR Group's IT systems leading to loss of data, delays in service or in a loss of efficiency of teams, which could lead to remediation costs, loss of contracts or damage to the Group's reputation.
 In addition, these incidents could increase other operational risks such as external fraud or human error (e.g., delay in the recognition of adverse business development).
-The interruption of these systems could damage commercial activities including underwriting, pricing, reserving, premium and claims payment, commercial support, and asset management; - in addition, the facilities in which SCOR Group operates might be impacted by natural or man-made perils.
-They could also be affected by legal or management decisions (e.g., due to pandemics or social conflict).
-The offices might need to be closed for a period of time potentially resulting in a loss of productivity and business opportunity, as well as remediation costs.
+The interruption of these systems could damage commercial activities including underwriting, pricing, reserving, premium and claims payment, commercial support, and asset management; - in addition, the facilities in which SCOR Group operates might be impacted by natural or man-made hazards.
+They could also be affected by legal or management decisions (e.g., due to the pandemic or social conflict).